nominetresearch/microbit-networking-book/twowayunicast/twowayunicast.md

 *Bidirectional communication* enables two-way communication between two computers.

+!!! hint "Definition 1: _Bidirectional communication_"
-*Definition 1* \[Bidirectional communication\] This is a communications mode in which data is transmitted in both directions but not at the same time.
+	This is a communications mode in which data is transmitted in both directions but not at the same time.

 In the previous chapter, your micro:bits had clear roles: there was a sender and a receiver.
 In bidirectional communication, either of the